Aksel V. Johannesen

-Aksel Vilhelmsson Johannesen (born 8 November 1972) is a Faroese lawyer and politician who has been the Prime Minister of the Faroe Islands since 2022, and from 2015 to 2019.
+Aksel Vilhelmsson Johannesen (born 8 November 1972) is a Faroese lawyer and politician who had served as the Prime Minister of the Faroe Islands from 2022 to 2026 and from 2015 to 2019, currently serving as the Minister of Finance.
 He has been a member of the Løgting since 2011, as a member of the Social Democratic Party.
 Prior to his tenure as prime minister he was Minister of Health Affairs and Minister of Finance.

 Early life and education

 Aksel Vilhelmson Johannesen was born in Klaksvík, on 8 November 1972, to Johild and Vilhelm Johannesen.
 His father was a member of the National Council and Folketing.
 He graduated from the University of Copenhagen with a Master of Laws in 2004, and practice law in Tórshavn.

 Johannesen is also a noted runner, and was the national 100 meter champion in 1994.
 He also played volleyball for Mjølnir, the club of Klaksvík.